HL7NZ/nhi/input/pagecontent/updateName.md

 [For Request rules and errors click here](/general.html#request-rules-and-errors)

-* **Inactivate-name rules**
+##### Inactivate-name rules
-  * * An Inactivate name update request must contain:
+* An Inactivate name update request must contain:
   * the live NHI number for the Patient Record.
   * the version number of the current Patient Record.
   * the inactivate-id (set-id for name being inactivated)
 * A request must not result in modification of information confirmed by authorised Agency (“registered” information).
 * A request may modify active patient information which is not ‘registered’ or verified’ information.
 * An existing name must be active to be updated

+---

 * _Inactivate-name errors._
   * _A valid NHI, preferred ID and version number are required._